Esri/dynamic-situational-awareness-qt/docs/README.md

 | ![](./images/dsa-icon-clear-markup-32.png) | Clear all the lines of the current markup. |
 | ![](./images/dsa-icon-share-markup-32.png) | The share control appears on the display after you start drawing a new markup.
 Use Share to finish your markup, give it a name and send it to all teammates. |

 Markups are serialized as individual JSON files in the folder specified by the `OperationalOverlays` parameter in the [app configuration file](#app-configuration-settings).
-The JSON schema for markup is the same one that's used for Explorer.
-Refer to the [Explorer for ArcGIS markup documentation] to see how Explorer similarly shares markup.

 ***Developer tips:***